openedx/frontend-platform/README.rst

 |Build Status| |Codecov| |npm_version| |npm_downloads| |license| |semantic-release|

-This repository is a work in progress.
-Nothing found here is at all production-ready.
+This repository is under active development.
+It is currently in use in production as part of a pilot program in https://github.com/edx/frontend-app-profile, but may otherwise change.
+Please contact https://github.com/orgs/edx/teams/arch-fed with any questions.

-Documentation forthcoming.
+Further documentation forthcoming.

 .. |Build Status| image:: https://api.travis-ci.org/edx/frontend-base.svg?branch=master
    :target: https://travis-ci.org/edx/frontend-base